CUASAS/pixel-gantry-control/Gantry/gScript Application/gScript Documentation.md

   - `range`: Size of window to search for maximum focus centered around the current position.
   - `steps`: The number of samples to take within `range`.

+#### `SETLIGHT`

+Sets the intensity of the light associated with camera `cam`.
+The gantry setup must have hardware support for a controllable light.
+There are currently three supported modes of control.
+The mode is set in the `flex_config` with a key of `light.camname.control`.
+Some control modes also require a hardware address that is specified as `light.camname.hardware_address`.
+The control modes are as follows:

+  - `manual`: No automatic control is enabled.
+The `SETLIGHT` command does nothing.
+  - `minidaq`: Control is done through a module in the NI compactDAQ.
+In this case, the `hardware_address` should be a DAQmx channel specifier (eg. "cDAQ1Mod1/port0/line30")
+  - `npaq`: Control is done through one of the analog outputs on the NPAQ (or other gantry controller).
+Here, the `hardware_address` should be of the form "AXIS.CHANNEL" (eg. "Y.0" for axis Y channel 0).

+*Format:* `SETLIGHT intensity cam`

+  - `intensity`: Readable location for the light intensity.
+Range is [0-100].
+  - `cam`: name of camera

 #### `SURVEY`